 If you are a seasoned DnD player, you know that rolling a 20 is kind of a big deal.
 Rolling a 20 generally means success.
 However, it’s an utter horror if the Dungeon Master (DM) rolls a 20.
 People who first started out as DnD players would agree that DnD 5e is slightly different and more complicated than previous editions.
 The game has undergone significant improvements with the fifth edition.
 And when we say improvements, we mean additions.

 There are a lot of new terms to familiarise yourself with in DnD 5e.
-One such is the critical hit in DnD 5e.
+One such is the DnD Critical hit 5e.
 If you remember, rolling a 20 when in combat usually means that you have been stuck in an artery or the enemy’s jugular vein.
 However, critical hits in DnD 5e work differently than the way they did all the earlier editions.

-If you’re unaware of what critical hits are and how they work in DnD 5e, then we are here for you.
-In this article, we will walk you through everything about critical hits and what they have to offer in DnD 5e.
+If you’re unaware of what critical hit 5e is and how critical hits work in DnD 5e, then we are here for you.
+In this article, we will walk you through everything about critical hit 5e and what they have to offer in DnD 5e.

-Every time you score a critical hit, you get a chance to roll the dice again for the attack’s damage against the target.
-When you score a critical hit, it means that you automatically hit your target irrespective of the class of armor the target possesses.
+Every time you score a critical hit 5e, you get a chance to roll the dice again for the attack’s damage against the target.
+When you score a critical hit 5e, it means that you automatically hit your target irrespective of the class of armor the target possesses.
 In addition, every critical hit you roll ultimately doubles the damage dice on your roll.
 To make it easier for you to remember, every critical hit will double all the dice.

 However, note that rolling a critical hit doubles your dice and NOT the damage modifier.
 You double the actual physical damage done by the die roll and then add the regular modifier into that total.
 In addition to automatically hitting the target and doubling your dice damage, critical hits are also vital in helping you gain an additional bonus by death-saving throws.
 In such a case, you gain a single hit point and also regain consciousness.